 At least five Members of the same candidate list may form a parliamentary group.
 Members elected from the same candidate list may form only one parliamentary group and may not join another parliamentary group.

-In the 11th Saeima there are five parliamentary groups.
+In the 12th Saeima there are six parliamentary groups.